Japan in a Week

 FAQs

 - Nara: Japan sure is magical all year round, but the best time to visit will depend on what you’re looking for.
 Want to spot Mt Fuji?
 Head to Japan in June/July – and hang around for the firework festivals too.
 Wanna experience Japan's winterr vibes and even hit some of the spectacular ski spots?
 Book our Japan Winter Wonder trip between November - March.
-April to May is when you’ll catch the cherry blossoms, and autumn (August - November) is a great time for colorful leaves and cooler weather.
+April to May is when you’ll catch the cherry blossoms, and autumn (August - November) is a great time for colourful leaves and cooler weather.

 - Nara: Dress for comfort first!
-As a traveler here, you’ll be most comfortable in loose-fitted clothes, made from a light and breathable fabric.
+As a traveller here, you’ll be most comfortable in loose-fitted clothes, made from a light and breathable fabric.
 Winter in Japan can be as cool as 1-7°C, so you may want to bring some warm clothes if you’re here between October and April.

 - Nara: Tipping in Japan is generally not accepted.
 Although it’s slowly becoming more common within the tourism industry, tipping isn’t much of a custom in Japan.
 In lots of restaurants, you’ll pay upfront before you eat and won’t be expected to leave a tip as you leave – Japanese hospitality workers are even known to turn tips down.
 The same goes for bus and taxi rides.
 In shops, you may be given your change using a tray, but this isn’t an indication to leave a tip (as it might be in other countries.)